 Colorectal cancer is the second leading cause of death from cancer in the United States.

 The number of new colorectal cancer cases and the number of deaths from colorectal cancer are decreasing a little bit each year.
 But in adults younger than 50 years, there has been a small increase in the number of new cases each year since 1998.
 Colorectal cancer is found more often in men than in women.

 Different factors increase or decrease the risk of getting colorectal cancer.

 Colorectal Cancer Screening

 - Tests are used to screen for different types of cancer.

-- Four tests are used to screen for colorectal
+- Five types of tests are used to screen for colorectal

 - Fecal occult blood test

 - DNA stool test

 - Studies have shown that screening for colorectal cancer using digital rectal exam does not decrease the number of deaths from the disease.